 Pumps work by generating and releasing suction to remove milk from the breast.
 You may find it helps if you prepare a little beforehand.

 Stress and cool body temperature can make pumping less productive, so you could try using a warm compress, breast massage and relaxation techniques.
-It also helps to have a photograph of your baby to look at, or a piece of his recently worn clothing to remind you of his smell.
+It also helps to have a photograph of your baby to look at, or a piece of their recently worn clothing to remind you of their smell.
 You may find that after an early morning feed is a good time to express, as often your supply is plentiful at this time.
 You can, of course, express whenever and how often you need to.
 You can also express from one breast while your baby is feeding from the other side.